GPlates/new-gplates-website/src/pages/docs/user-manual/Import.md

          <td class="icon" style="width:5rem; display:inline-table;">
             <img src="./images/icons/note.png" alt="Note" style="width:3rem;">
          </td>
-         <td class="content">The rasters themselves can be any of the raster file types that GPlates accepts, such as .grd, .img, .ers, .nc, .tiff, or .tif.</td>
+         <td class="content">The depth layer rasters themselves can be any of the numerical raster file types that GPlates accepts, such as .grd, .img, .ers, .nc, .tiff, or .tif.</td>
       </tr>
    </tbody>
 </table>

 Once you have loaded all the required 2D raster files to make up the depth layers of a 3D scalar field, select **Next**, and assign the scalar field to a new feature collection by selecting **< Create a new feature collection >**.
-Your raster files will now create a 3D Scalar Field layer and be projected onto the globe.
-To learn how to edit the layer, visit the [3D Scalar Field Layer](/docs/user-manual/Layers/##3d-scalar-field-layer) section in the **Layers** chapter.
+Your raster files will now create a 3D Scalar Field layer and the scalar field will be visible on the globe (note that it's visible only in the 3D globe views, not in the 2D map views).
+To learn how to edit the layer, visit the [3D Scalar Field Layer](/docs/user-manual/Layers/#3d-scalar-field-layer) section in the **Layers** chapter.